ldkngan/SQL_Bicycle_Manufacturer_Analysis/README.md

 <img width="837" height="352" alt="image" src="https://github.com/user-attachments/assets/4154dd37-d872-454e-a352-9524048b09ca" />

 ### Q4.
 Calculate Total Discount Cost belongs to Seasonal Discount for each subcategory.
+The goal of this analysis is to **quantify the total cost of seasonal discount programs by product subcategory on a yearly basis**.

+By calculating the monetary value of discounts applied to seasonal promotions, this query aims to:
+- Identify which subcategories consume the largest share of discount spending.
+- Reveal how promotional costs are distributed across product categories.
+- Provide visibility into the financial impact of seasonal discount strategies.

+This analysis supports **promotion effectiveness evaluation and pricing strategy optimization**, helping determine whether discount investments are aligned with subcategory performance and revenue contribution.

 ```sql
 SELECT
     EXTRACT(YEAR FROM ModifiedDate) AS year